 About

-James is the author of the two Raven trilogies: Chronicles of The Raven and Legends of The Raven, and the epic fantasy duology, The Ascendants of Estorea.
-He has written two novellas, Light Stealer and Vault of Deeds.
-Ravensoul, was the final installment in the Raven saga and his latest book Elves: Once Walked With Gods is out now.
+I’m the author of the two Raven trilogies: Chronicles of The Raven and Legends of The Raven, and the epic fantasy duology, The Ascendants of Estorea.
+Ravensoul, was the final installment in the Raven saga.
+The Elves trilogy was completed in 2013 and I’ve written two novellas, Light Stealer and Vault of Deeds.
+The first in my new Blood & Fire series, Heart of Granite, was published in 2016.

 Birth